AnteDev00/Breakout-Game/README.md

 # Breakout

-My attempt at recreating legendary 2d arcade game: Breakout.
+My attempt at recreating legendary 2d arcade game in C++ using only SDL and helper libraries.

+## Features
+- Control over game loop
+- Level loading from XML
+- Specfiying brick types usich such XML
+- 2D Phyiscs
+- etc.

 ## Libraries used:
 - **SDL2**